botfront/botfront/botfront/docs/guide/getting-started/import-export.md

-# Import / Export
+# Usage with Rasa / X

-Botfront lets you export your project in 2 formats.
-For Botfront and Rasa / Rasa X.

-## Botfront
-Projects can be exported and imported in Botfront, everything will be retained.
-NLU, stories, branches, links, policies, config, etc. You can choose whether to export conversational data or not.

-If you activate the Export Conversations toggle in the Botfront export interface; the conversation logs will be added to the export file.
-When that export file is imported it will overwrite any existing conversations with the conversations in the export file.
-If you export a Botfront project with the default settings, conversations will not be included in the export file and any existing conversations in a project will stay after that file is imported.

-## Compatibility with Rasa / Rasa X
+You can export the conversations created with Botfront to an existing Rasa / Rasa X project.

-### Export
+Head to the Settings menu (left sidebard), select **Import/Export**, and choose Rasa / Rasa X.

-Botfront exports a zip file containing all the files required to inititate a Rasa X project:
+You will get a zip file containing all the files required files:

 ```
 awesome-project